dmizielski/jubilant-eureka/README.md

 ##############################################################################################

-App was written in .Net Core.
-It creates tables with records and injects them to database.
+App creates tables with records and injects them to database.
 It allows to perform CRUD operations.